-While numerous parties can potentially be held liable for a trucking accident, proving liability will typically involve one (and possibly both) of two legal theories: negligence and strict liability.
+While numerous parties can potentially be held liable for a truck accident, proving liability will typically involve one, and possibly both, of two legal theories: negligence and strict liability.

-Let’s examine negligence as it relates to a trucking accident.
-According to California negligence law, any driver found guilty of negligence can be held liable for causing injuries and damages to another.
+Let’s examine negligence as it relates to a truck accident.
+According to California negligence law, any driver found guilty of negligence can be held liable for injuries and damages done to another.
 A driver who was injured by a negligent truck driver is entitled to file a personal injury lawsuit, and vice versa.
-However, the aggrieved party must prove that negligence caused the accident.
+However, the aggrieved party must prove that negligence was the primary cause of the collision.

-There are three (3) elements for demonstrating negligence in a California commercial trucking accident.
-Let’s pretend that a truck driver caused a pile up.
+There are 3 elements for demonstrating negligence in a California commercial truck accident.
+Let’s pretend that a truck driver caused a pileup.
 In that scenario, the following will be assessed: